Contents

 If you want to explore more Charts then you can visit 7 Type of Graph using React Native Chart Kit and for Speedometer graph visit visualize data with Speedometer Graph in React Native.

 To make a Pie Chart we are going to use a react-native-pie library.
-It will provide a Pie component which is very easy to integrate.
+It will provide a Pie component that is very easy to integrate.
 You can see the example below.

 How to use Pie component?